tleskin/coding-exercise/README.md

 The exercise should take an estimated 1-3 hours to complete.

 Please use source control for your code and attempt to organize your solution into logical commits.
 Once complete, please send your a link to your solution repository via email (scott@bluebottlecoffee.com).
 Along with the code, please include a written introduction to your solution, that explains the design and implementation decisions you made and why.
+NOTE: If you are uncomfortable posting this as a public repository and don't have a private account, please zip up the repository send by email.

 If you have any questions, want to pair with a Blue Bottle engineer, or have trouble running the specs, please let us know.